rkgofiitk/academic-issues.github.io/Topics/Neet_part2.md

 Furthermore, there is a center at Bahadurgarh in Haryana where six students scored 720.
 How was that possible?

-Let me turn to the menace of coaching centers.
+Let me digress a bit and turn to the menace of coaching centers.
 At IITs, we knew many retired science professors attached to coaching centers would drop by on the pretext of catching up with old colleagues close to JEE preparation time.
-The sole aim of Bonhomie was to extract the pattern of the JEE (advance) test.
+The sole aim of <i>bonhomie</i> was to extract the pattern of the JEE (advance) test.
 JEE organizing chairperson would routinely go incommunicado for the entire year to ward off these sophisticated bots.
 Of course, I am talking about the times when AI-based techniques for hacking were rare place.
 I wonder if some of the sophisticated coaching centers